JJ-Tom-Li/MahougenAR/README.md

   This code is modified from https://github.com/pistatium/mahougen

-  ONLY FOR EDUCATIONAL AND RESEARCH USE.WILL NOT BE USED FOR COMMERCIAL.
+  ONLY FOR EDUCATIONAL AND RESEARCH USE.WILL NOT BE USED IN COMMERCIAL.

   If you have any question,please contact me by email: